Neon Night Cinematic Video Prompts: 10 Cyberpunk Scene Templates

 Q: Why are my neon signs unreadable / nonsense?

-Q: Best model for neon-night?
+Q: Best model for neon-night as of June 2026?

 Q: How do I avoid the “purple soup” look?

-Q: Aspect ratio for neon cinematic?
+Q: What aspect ratio should I use for neon cinematic?

-A: 21:9 reads most “Blade Runner”; 16:9 for general use; 9:16 for vertical short-form — pick a tall alley dolly or noodle stall for vertical.
+A: 21:9 reads most “Blade Runner”; 16:9 is the default for general use; 9:16 suits vertical short-form.
+Veo 3.1 natively supports 16:9 and 9:16 — for vertical, pick a tall alley dolly or noodle stall.